-Economic growth rebounded in early 2023 following the end of the zero Covid policy, but the recovery has weakened very rapidly.
-Export momentum has stalled due to depressed global demand and tensions with the US.
+The post-Covid rebound in economic growth weakened rapidly in 2023 and proved to be weaker than initially expected.
 Domestic demand has remained held back by a significant loss in consumer and investor confidence.
-The crisis in the property sector has persisted, with the continued fall in sales, new defaults of developers and growing difficulties of certain financial institutions.
-Since last summer, the government and the central bank have implemented new policy stimulus measures.
-Economic activity has strengthened while consumer price inflation has remained very low.
-In the short term, real GDP growth is projected to stabilize.
-Policy makers remain constrained by the debt excess of the economy and the weak financial situation of local governments.
+The crisis in the property sector has persisted, with the continued fall in sales, defaults of developers and growing difficulties of certain financial institutions.
+Export momentum stalled last year due to the weakening in global demand and tensions with the US.
+Yet, Chinese exports have recently regained strength and this trend is expected to continue in the short term.
+Moreover, the government and the central bank have implemented new policy stimulus measures since last summer.
+Economic activity has strengthened slightly while consumer price inflation has remained very low.
+The authorities will keep an accommodative policy mix in the short term, still being constrained by the debt excess of the economy and the weak financial situation of local governments.